ndgomes/bloqhouse_crud/README.md

   - **firebase.js** – Contains Firebase initialization and Firestore configurations.
   - **App.vue** – Main Vue component rendering the list of movie cards.
   - **assets/** – Holds static files like images or stylesheets.

+### Notes

+- Including the .env file in this repository is generally considered a bad practice due to security risks.
+However, I have intentionally left it here to simplify the setup process.
+This allows you to clone the project, install dependencies, and run it immediately without requiring additional configuration.
+All the tokens in it will soon cease to function.